 There are two reasons this recipe for Spiced Treacle Tart came about.
-The first (and lets face it possibly the most obvious to those in the know) is that Beth’s gluten free bread fell apart, the brand shall remain nameless because it was a bit of a surprise actually as their loaves are normally brilliant and Bethany favours them over all the others when it come to sliced white bread … oh okay, you twisted my arm, it was Warburtons but like I say we’d not had this happen with their loaves before!
+The first (and lets face it probably the most obvious to those in the know) is that Beth’s gluten free bread fell apart.

-Anyhoo, I had a jigsaw puzzle of a loaf and refused to throw it away so what to do?
-Well, I had a hankering for treacle tart after seeing some in the chilled cabinet of a supermarket a week or two before and so treacle tart seemed a fitting destination for this poor unfulfilled loaf of bread!
+I was left with a jigsaw puzzle of a loaf and refused to throw it away, so what to do?
+Well, I had a hankering for treacle tart after seeing some in the chilled cabinet of a supermarket a week or two before and so treacle tart seemed a fitting destination for this poor unfulfilled loaf of gluten free bread!